What Is A Bonus? Definition And Types

 The project bonus is usually a cash bonus given as a one-time payout to the team or individual.
 Another name for this bonus is the goal bonus.

 Attendance bonuses are often given to employees who have a perfect attendance record.
 Companies pay out attendance bonuses either quarterly or annually depending on their bonus policies.
 This bonus is common in service-based industries, such as hotels, restaurants, pharmacies, which are open throughout the year and have minimal closure dates.
-Employees in these industries do not have a defined set of holidays and may even have to work during festivals or public holidays.
+Employees in these industries do not have a defined set of holidays and may even require to work during festivals or public holidays.
 Such companies offer this type of bonus as a reward to their employees.